Kaushik-Indukuri/Trie-Slingshot/server_documentation.md

 Then, I just changed the CLI from the local IP to the IP of the instance.

-## How the CLI interacts with server
+## CLI interaction with the server
 The CLI interacts with the server using HTTP GET and POST requests with the public IP of the instance mentioned above.
-Based on the given commands, the
+For the add and delete commands, POST requests are used, and for the search, autocomplete, and display commands, GET requests are used.
+The server returns a JSON string which is then read and displayed on the command line.

 ## Restful APIs